-Upon the completion of this course, the student should be able to demonstrate:

-- □ Ability to compile and critique the advanced external financial reports, including Environmental accounting reports, Social accounting reports, Sustainability reports and Integrated reports based on extensive and deep knowledge of best practices, methods and techniques relevant to external financial reporting practices. □ Ability to use a range of specialised skills to identify, analyse and address complex, abstract and/or integrated financial problems by drawing systematically from the - ☐ Ability to present contextualised financial opinion and arguments on unfamiliar, complex standards, methods and techniques relevant to financial accounting practices according to and uncertain financial accounting problems by selecting and applying self-regulated learning skills, methods, standards and techniques appropriate to contemporary financial reporting practices.
+Upon the completion of this course, the student should be able to demonstrate: $\square$ Ability to compile and critique the advanced external financial reports, including Environmental accounting reports, Social accounting reports, Sustainability reports and Integrated reports based on extensive and deep knowledge of best practices, methods and techniques relevant to external financial reporting practices. $\Box$ Ability to use a range of specialised skills to identify, analyse and address complex, abstract and/or integrated financial problems by drawing systematically from the standards, methods and techniques relevant to financial accounting practices according to and uncertain financial accounting problems by selecting and applying self-regulated learning skills, methods, standards and techniques appropriate to contemporary financial reporting practices.